codingblocks/qit.cloud/test-plan.md

 This will also allow us to have a better grasp on what the [Code Coverage](https://github.com/codingblocks/qit.cloud/issues/110) **badge** actually means for the vital areas.

+After speaking with others int he project, this section may undergo a major revision, once all test areas are identified, and the overall goals for each area updated.

 ###Unit tests:###

+Testing of the individual sections of the program: this is an overall view, and includes the tests that should be added during the updates and commits of code.

 [ ]  [All areas that are user-facing are a11y](https://github.com/codingblocks/qit.cloud/issues/228)
 [ ]  [Unique ids](https://github.com/codingblocks/qit.cloud/issues/230)
 [ ]  [Meta description is included](https://github.com/codingblocks/qit.cloud/issues/275)
 [ ]  All units should be working before being committed - simple check to insure it shows on screen
 [ ]  Tests should be kept together
 [ ]  Mocks should be kept close to what they are mocking
-[ ]  Individual areas will have their own subsection for test coverage
+[ ]  Individual areas may have their own subsection for test coverage

 - QIT **API**
 - Website